Skip to main content

 • Integrate CI/CD to push fast

-Timeframe: 6–12 weeks
+Timeframe: 6 to 12 weeks

 Tools: React, Node.js, AWS, Docker, Firebase

-5. Launch & Feedback
+5. Launch and Feedback

 Get your MVP in front of early users.
 Learn, tweak, repeat.